Spiral Arms and Bars

 Besides their beautiful and often fragmentary spiral shape, the spiral arms have intricate coloration in ENHANCED true color: a complex mixture of blue (due to OB stars (AKA hot young blue stars), pink (due to H II regions caused mainly by illumination by the OB stars), and dark, brown star forming regions often orgainzed in dust lanes lacing the spiral arms.

-The OB stars and associated H II regions are always close to and often surrounded by star forming regions because the OB stars CANNOT wander far from their star forming region of origin in their lifetimes of ⪅ 30 Myr (see Wikipedia: Stellar evolution for representative lifetimes of stars).
+The OB stars and associated H II regions are always close to and often surrounded by star forming regions because the OB stars CANNOT wander far from their star forming region of origin in their lifetimes of ⪅ 30 Myr (see Star file: star_lifetimes.html for representative lifetimes of stars).
 Recall orbital periods for stars around galaxy centers of mass are of order 200 Myr.

 Dust lanes often appear on the trailing edge of spiral arms and the OB stars and associated H II regions on the leading edge (Sh-274; FK-569).

-3. The spiral arms of spiral galaxies CANNOT simply be a fixed set of stars and gas.
+The spiral arms of spiral galaxies CANNOT SIMPLY be a fixed set of stars and gas because of the winding-up problem.
+Note, the word SIMPLY.
 See the explication in the figure below (local link / general link: spiral_arm_winding_problem.html).

 It seems that the processes probably overlap, and so there is probably NO absolute separation between the two kinds of spiral arms (see Wikipedia: SSPSF model (stochastic self-propagating star formation model)).

-The probable overlap of processes also means that the classification of spiral galaxies is probably just an approximation:
+The probable overlap of processes also means that the classification of spiral galaxies by type of spiral arms is probably just a classification by dominant spiral arm behavior.
+This classification by type of spiral arms is:

 1. flocculent spiral galaxies: ∼ 30 % of galaxies.